The Best and Worst Beef Jerky—Ranked!

 HOW WE RANKED IT: When we looked at nutritionals, to earn a spot on the best list we wanted to see jerky lower than or equal to 400 mg of sodium and 5 grams of sugar.
 Because all jerky is typically rich in protein, protein levels were not as much of a deciding factor (unless it otherwise came to a tie) as the source of that protein: the beef.
 Jerkies were awarded points for using grass-fed, organic, and hormone-free varieties because they have five times as much heart-healthy omega-3s and twice as much anti-inflammatory conjugated linoleic acid (CLA) than grain-fed beef.

 Jerkies with nitrites either from celery or chemicals were given deductions, as was the case with MSG.
-While the glutamate in monosodium glutamate might be indistinguishable from that in soy sauce, we preferred seeing jerky flavored with naturally-occuring glutamate as well as spices like metabolism-boosting cayenne pepper rather than just MSG.
+While the glutamate in monosodium glutamate might be indistinguishable from that in soy sauce, we preferred seeing jerky flavored with naturally-occurring glutamate as well as spices like metabolism-boosting cayenne pepper rather than just MSG.

 Three Jerks Jerky Filet Mignon Beef Jerky, Original